Manufacturing/Published: January 20, 2025

 Reducing Changeover Time: SMED Metrics

-To understand how SMED impacts manufacturing efficiency and productivity, let’s first look at two KPIs that we think about when starting a SMED workshop or project.
+To understand how the SMED system drives manufacturing efficiency and productivity, let’s look at two key KPIs that come into play when launching a SMED workshop or project.

-The first is what’s usually called “hit to hit,” or how long it takes from when a machine makes the last good part until it makes the next good part.
-This is the total time a machine is down.
-Consider a case where the last good part was made at 12:00, then the machine was shut down for a tool change.
-If the first good part is made at 12:20, but quality control (QC) checks take until 12:28, then the changeover was 28 minutes.
-That’s 28 minutes of lost production time.
+The first is what’s often called “hit to hit,” or the time it takes to complete a full production cycle, from when a machine produces the last good part to when it produces the next good one.
+This represents the total time the machine was unproductive.
+For example, if the last good part is made at 12:00, the line shuts down for a tool change, and the first acceptable part passes quality control (QC) at 12:28, the actual changeover process took 28 minutes.
+That’s 28 minutes of lost production.

-Reducing changeover time with SMED has a number of downstream effects on manufacturing KPIs, including:
+Reducing the time to changeover with SMED has a number of downstream effects on manufacturing KPIs, including:

-While reducing scrap isn’t the first thing people think about in the context of SMED, it is an important benefit.
+While reducing scrap isn’t the first thing people think about in this context, it is an important benefit of SMED.

 One customer we worked with had a plastic molding process where the plastic would cool and absorb moisture when the machine shut down.
 By reducing changeover time from an hour to less than 20 minutes, the plant was able to reduce startup scrap and the likelihood of shipping defective products.
-Scrap can also be reduced by standardizing the steps and settings to changeover a part, helping operators get more things right the first time.
+Scrap can also be reduced by simplifying work instructions and standardizing many elements of the process so operators spend less time troubleshooting and more time producing.

 A SMED event is a type of Kaizen event, which is typically defined as focused, short-term continuous improvement projects aimed at improving a specific process within the plant.